berkeley-cdss/extensions/GETTING_STARTED.md

    - Choose a unique assignment ID
    - Set a due date in YYYY-MM-DD format
    - Set the partner status (either "Yes" or "No")
    - Add a link to the Gradescope assignment if it has been created and you would like to use Flextensions to automatically input extensions to Gradescope.
-See Step 15 for more information.
+See Part 3 for more information.

 10. Ensure the following on the **Spreadsheet/Roster** tab: